abhi08638/Open-Media-Vault-LUKS-Encryption/README.md

 Download the excel file to view the instructions as well as generate the commands required to run.

-"Drive Encryption Steps" covers encrpyting a drive with LUKS and then having it auto-unlock on boot "File Migration Commands" covers migrating files from one drive to another (in this case migrating files from an encrpyted drive to an encrypted drive)
+"Drive Encryption Steps" covers encrpyting a drive with LUKS and then having it auto-unlock on boot.

+"File Migration Commands" covers migrating files from one drive to another (in this case migrating files from an encrpyted drive to an encrypted drive)

 FULL DISCLAIMER: